 Meanwhile the UKs tax payment on account system means self-employed landlords have only felt the smallest relative impact on their pockets so far.

-At the time of writing just the first tax increase has been paid, and with a further 3 increases still to filter through (starting this coming January 2020), it’s fair to say that the worst is yet to come.
+At the time of updating this article, just half of the coming increases have been paid, and with a further 2 increases still to filter through (starting this coming January 2021), it is still true to say that the worst is yet to come.

 For those landlords then who have taken a decision to stay as they are, it’s important to review the impact of your tax payments on account and plan ahead.